Mike Maden

 Mike Maden (born 1960) is an American novelist.
-He is well known for the Jack Ryan Jr. novels, which are part of the Tom Clancy universe, as well as for the Drone series of techno-thrillers.
+He is known for the Jack Ryan Jr. novels, which are part of the Ryanverse based on characters created by Tom Clancy, as well as for his own Drone series of techno-thrillers.

 Early life

 Maden was born and raised in California’s San Joaquin Valley, where he later worked in the food packaging department for years.
 He graduated from the University of California in Davis with a doctorate degree in political science, majoring in international relations and comparative politics.

 Maden lived in Dallas, Texas from 1995 to 2014, where he worked for Common Grace Ministries.
 He served as a political consultant and campaign manager in state and national elections, and also hosted his own local weekly radio show for a year.

 Maden also worked as a screenwriter and producer for TV shows and films in Hollywood.
 His works included the web TV series Pink (2007–2009), which won a Streamy Award, Continuum (2012), and the movie Sunny in the Dark (2015).